 Hermione blinked.
 "What do you mean?"

-"There are the sands of time, which were used inside of your Time-Turner.
-And then, there are the sands of destiny, which historically have never been found."
+"There are the Sands of Time, which were used inside of your Time-Turner.
+And then, there are the Sands of Destiny, which historically have never been found."

 "Because, my dear girl, such a device hasn't been found because no one went looking for it.
 The little grains of sand with such properties made one, and only one, Time-Turner.
-The sands of time allow a person to go back, at most, a day.
-But the sands of destiny can change history."
+The Sands of Time allow a person to go back, at most, a day.
+But the Sands of Destiny can change history."

 "But we did change history," Hermione interjected.
 "We saved Buckbeak from his death sentence when he ought to have been killed.
 We changed that.
 We saved Sirius from returning to Azkaban."

 "You had done what your future had already created," Dumbledore said with excitement in his eyes.
 "Hermione, I am sitting here because I have damaged and broken the laws of nature, and will be thusly punished.
 I shall die tonight, as it had been predicted, and as I have recently discovered."
 Hermione's mouth opened in astonishment, but Dumbledore continued relentlessly.
-"I have a mission for you, Hermione Granger, one that I am deeply remorseful to ask of you.
+"I have a question for you, Hermione Granger, one that I am deeply remorseful to ask of you.
 Exactly one year ago I warned you of this.
 Do you remember?"